gmun5/SOC-Detection-Lab-Password-Spraying/README.md

 <img width="1920" height="958" alt="Screenshot 2026-03-29 at 7 00 56 PM" src="https://github.com/user-attachments/assets/d424586f-20aa-4ec8-a7bd-20b54b758ccc" />

 *Ref 1: This is the initial baseline state of the environment prior to attack execution.
-The Wazuh dashboard shows minimal or no alerts, indicating no active security incidents at that time.
+The Wazuh dashboard overview shows minimal or no alerts, indicating no active security incidents at that time.
 This establishes a clean starting point for comparison against post-attack activity.*

 <img width="1920" height="176" alt="Screenshot 2026-03-30 at 2 52 26 AM" src="https://github.com/user-attachments/assets/a81a54f0-ec9e-454c-b5f9-b040ffab5219" />